Derek Parlane

-Derek James Parlane (born 5 May 1953) is a Scottish former professional football striker who played for Rangers from 1970 until 1980, and also played in England with clubs including Leeds United and Manchester City.
+Derek James Parlane (born 5 May 1953) is a Scottish former professional footballer who played as a striker for Rangers from 1970 until 1980, and also played in England with clubs including Leeds United and Manchester City.

 Career

 Rangers and Leeds United

 Raised in the small village of Rhu, Parlane joined Rangers as a teenager, from Queens Park following in the footsteps of his father Jimmy who had a spell with the club in the 1940s.
 He made 300 appearances winning three Scottish League championships, three Scottish Cups, three Scottish League Cups and the 1971–72 European Cup Winners' Cup; he was capped by Scotland 12 times (with one Under-21 cap).
 Furthermore, Parlane was inducted into the Rangers Hall of Fame in 2010.

 He moved to Leeds United in March 1980 for a fee of £160,000.
 He scored 10 goals in 53 appearances for Leeds before going to Hong Kong on loan to Bulova.